 If so, take a look at Greyhound's discount of 10% on companion fares.
 Several restrictions apply (you have to be a group of two or three, you can't use it during peak or holiday seasons, and a few others).

 Bring a book or Kindle with you to keep yourself entertained, or fill your laptop, phone, or tablet with movies and TV shows to keep you busy.
-I also like to pack a Lonely Planet guidebook for the place I'm going to be visiting with me -- and trust me, when it comes to guidebooks, a hard copy is so much easier to use than a digital one.
+You may also choose to pack a Lonely Planet guidebook for the place you are going to visit.
+When it comes to guidebooks, a hard copy is so much easier to use than a digital one.

 If you're all about the road trips, you could bring a pocket-sized road atlas with you.
 That way, you can see where you're headed or copy it into your journal with notes on what towns looked like (Greyhound passes through some small town Americana).
 Of course, you could also just rely on Google Maps, providing you'll have data along the way.